LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.md

 ```
 The code will act as the bridge between Auth0 and our client application and will retrieve our user profiles from Auth0 when a client sends a request from this client application.
 So we have created the backend server code.
 Now we have to create the client View cshtml file.

-I am going to install DataTables on the front end which is a javascript library capable of integrating advanced functionality into the front end of our project.
-You don't have to use it if you don't want to but I find it to be highly useful.
+I am going to install DataTables on the front end which is an open source javascript library capable of integrating advanced functionality into the front end of our project.

 ## Call DataTables library in _Layout ##